nervous-young-inhuman/base-entity-demo/README.md

 # Installation
 You can either run it natively or run the whole thing through docker container.
 I prefer to run it the docker way and have only documented the same.
 So make sure you have [docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/) installed before running.
-If you have docker desktop install then both of these should be installed i guess. these.
+If you have docker desktop installed then both of these should be available.

 ## Clone the project
 ```shell